 Other treatments for Dupuytren’s contracture include steroid or enzyme injections, radiation therapy, needle aponeurotomies, and fasciectomies.

 If you are experiencing discomfort or pain in your hands, schedule a consultation with our hand surgeon to see if it is Dupuytren’s contracture.
-Arora Hand Surgery provides state-of-the-art treatments for Dupuytren’s contracture in Macomb, Howell, St. Clair Shores, and West Bloomfield.
+Arora Hand Surgery provides state-of-the-art treatments for Dupuytren’s contracture in Macomb, Howell, Warren, and West Bloomfield.

 Dr. Aroras office from my first call to schedule my appointment was friendly.
 Walking in the first day, I felt like I was in a nice atmosphere.
 Dr. Arora was EXCELLENT in taking great care of my hand injury.
 He was gentle and very understanding to the concerns I had about my hand.
 His expertise was admirable and I would recommend anyone with an injury to their hand to his office to be under his care.
 Because of him, I have healed faster than expected and will make an 100% recovery!
 Thank you Dr.Jackie S.